CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 **1. View Summary** gives a list of the features and their classification at different taxonomic level.
 It tabulates the annotations for all features for which molecular fingerprints could be predicted using Sirius and CSI:FingerID (Dührkop et. al).

-**2.** Under **Advanced Views**, you can click on `View qiime2 Emperor Plots` to visualize the PCoA plot of the samples as a result of using Qemistree distances.
+**2.** Under **Advanced Views**, you can click on `View qiime2 Emperor Plots` to visualize the PCoA plot of the samples as a result of using Qemistree-weighted UniFrac distances.
 Click on `View Qemistree iTOL Tree` to take you to the following page for visualization:

 ![alt text](./img/qemistree/itoloutput.png "iTol Files")